number-25/autodidacticism/Cheatsheets/Nextflow_basics_notes.md

 .splitCsv(header:true)
 ```

+The operator **.onComplete()** will allow one to assign a message to be printed to stdout once the workflow has finished completion.
+This is often a good place to specify the location of html formatted reports.

 ### Directives
 Directives allow one to specify options when running the script, such as the amount of memory and cpus to use, or whether a certain phrase should be printed, and so on.
 They are akin to positional statements or options.
 Below is an example.